San7o/hive-operator/docs/DESIGN.md

 To solve this problem, we can save both the inode number and the device id, which will be different for each filesystem unless the filesystem has been bind mounted.
-In this last case, from the user prespective, the binded filesystem and the filesystem onto which the binded one is mounted have different inode numbers so just this is enough.
+In this last case, from the user perspective, the binded filesystem and the filesystem onto which the binded one is mounted have different inode numbers so just this is enough.